Sebamun/FYS3150_Projects/Project3/README.md

 ## Code

 To access the code of this project go to the Prosjekt3_kode folder.
+Here you will find a makefile, which will compile all our c++ programs.
+Use command "make all" to compile.

 ## Report